 When the winter blues are getting you down, St Augustine is one of the warmest places in the USA to visit in the wintertime.

-Top Things to do in St. Augustine Florida
+Top Things to do in St. Augustine Florida with Kids

 St. Augustine has it all!

-It is located on the Northeastern Atlantic coast of Florida, encompassing some fantastic beaches and history.
-Our family spent 4 weeks in St. Augustine and I’m excited to share with you some of the great experiences we had.
+St. Augustine is located on the Northeastern Atlantic coast of Florida, encompassing some fantastic beaches and history.
+Our family spent 4 weeks in St. Augustine and I’m excited to share with you some of the great things to do in St Augustine Fl.

 History of St. Augustine: What to See?

 St. Augustine is considered the “Oldest City” in the United States.
 It was founded in 1565 by Spanish explorers, making it the oldest continuously occupied European-settled city in the Nation.

 I suggest staying on the trolley tour for the first 80 minutes to listen to the detailed history lesson you will hear from the train driver of the open-aired trolley.
 It’s also a great place for a young child to take a nap mid-day if you need a break throughout your day touring St. Augustine.

 The Castillo de San Marcos is a National Monument located on the shore of Matanzas Bay in downtown St. Augustine.
 The Red Train stops at the Castillo, making it a great opportunity to see the fully intact fort.
 You may even see a reenactment of cannon fire and pirate ships in the bay if you arrive in the afternoon!